 Health Care Fraud and Abuse.
 Avadel is subject to a number of federal and state laws pertaining to health care "fraud and abuse," such as anti-kickback and false claims laws.
-Under antikickback laws, it is illegal for a prescription drug manufacturer to solicit, offer, receive, or pay any remuneration in exchange for, or to induce, the referral of business, including the purchase or prescription of a particular drug.
+Under anti-kickback laws, it is illegal for a prescription drug manufacturer to solicit, offer, receive, or pay any remuneration in exchange for, or to induce, the referral of business, including the purchase or prescription of a particular drug.
 Due to the breadth of the statutory provisions and the absence of guidance via regulations and that there are few court decisions addressing industry practices, it is possible that Avadel's practices might be challenged under anti-kickback or similar laws.
-False claims laws prohibit anyone from knowingly and willingly presenting, or causing to be presented for payment to third-party payors (such as the Medicare and Medicaid programs) claims for reimbursed drugs or services that are false or fraudulent, claims for medically unnecessary items or services.
-Avadel's sales and marketing activities relating to its products could be subject to exclusion from federal health care programs (including Medicare and Medicaid) and corporate integrity agreements, which impose, among other things, rigorous operational and monitoring requirements on companies.
+False claims laws prohibit anyone from knowingly and willingly presenting, or causing to be presented for payment to third-party payors (such as the Medicare and Medicaid programs) claims for reimbursed drugs or services that are false or fraudulent, claims for items or services not provided as claimed, or claims for medically unnecessary items or services.
+Avadel's sales and marketing activities relating to its products could be subject to scrutiny under these laws.
+Violations of fraud and abuse laws may be punishable by criminal and/or civil sanctions, including fines and civil monetary penalties, the possibility of exclusion from federal health care programs (including Medicare and Medicaid) and corporate integrity agreements, which impose, among other things, rigorous operational and monitoring requirements on companies.
 In addition, similar sanctions and penalties can be imposed upon executive officers and employees, including criminal sanctions against executive officers.
 As a result of the potential penalties that can be imposed on companies and individuals if convicted, allegations of such violations often result in settlements even if the company or individual being investigated admits no wrongdoing.
-Settlements oftic violing challenge due to the broad scope of these laws and the increasing attention being given to them by law enforcement authorities.
+Settlements often include significant civil sanctions, including fines and civil monetary penalties, and corporate integrity agreements.
+If the government were to allege or convict Avadel or its executive officers of violating these laws, Avadel's business could be harmed.
+In addition, private individuals have the ability to bring similar actions.
+In addition to the reasons noted above, Avadel's activities could be subject to challenge due to the broad scope of these laws and the increasing attention being given to them by law enforcement authorities.
 There also are an increasing number of federal and state laws that require manufacturers to make reports to states on pricing, marketing information, and payments and other transfers of value to healthcare providers.
-Many comply with the laws.
+Many of these laws contain ambiguities as to what is required to comply with the laws.
 Given the lack of clarity in laws and their implementation, Avadel's reporting actions could be subject to the penalty provisions of the pertinent authorities.